High School Preparation

 Required: One year of biology and one year of chemistry for all majors; four years of math, including trigonometry or pre-calculus; one year of physics for exercise and movement science majors.

-Recommended: Additional science course beyond chemistry and biology in the senior year of high school for all majors.
+Recommended: Additional science course work beyond chemistry and biology in the senior year of high school for all majors.
 One year of physics is recommended for athletic training, radiation therapy and nuclear medicine technology majors.